Native Son (1986 film): Reception

-On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 10 critics, with an average rating of 6/10.
+On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 10 critics.

 Vincent Canby of The New York Times wrote that the character of Bigger was acted "in such a passive way that [he] never appears capable of taking charge of his own destiny, which is at the heart of Wright's terrifying fable."
 Canby also stated that he preferred the "skin-deep" characters in the minor roles, with Mary being "excellent", and the performances of Bessie, Mary's parents, the maid, and the prosecutor as "Equally effective, and equally one-dimensional".
 However he felt this Jan "looks too young and too picturesque to fit easily into Wright's world."
 Canby wrote that the story from the original work had "been so softened that it almost seems upbeat, which would have infuriated Wright."

 Kevin Thomas of the Los Angeles Times stated that the film had "vibrant performances", with praise in particular for Love's acting, but he felt that the film became "plodding", especially after the death scene of Mary; Thomas also argued the film was less impactful due to not having Bessie's murder nor having a lot of "insight into the psychology of black rage".

 Anna Shechtman of The New Yorker wrote that "The character of Bessie barely registers in the movie at all."
 Aljean Harmetz of The New York Times concurs, stating that "the character [...] has been almost completely trimmed out."

 Rita Kempley of the Washington Post criticized the "melodrama and speechy, preachy dialogue" and concluded that it "is as worthy as it is self-righteous."
 Kempley praised the performances of Love and Winfrey.

 Patrick Reardon of the Chicago Tribune praised the film, arguing that its message was still valuable in the 1980s.

 Julia Wright had a positive reception to the 1986 film, arguing there was "honesty and respect" for the book, and in particular praising Love's acting.

-In 2019 Todd McCarthy of The Hollywood Reporter wrote that the film was "Little remarked".
+In 2019, Todd McCarthy of The Hollywood Reporter wrote that the film was "Little remarked".